myfreecomm/passaporteweb-client-ruby/README.md

 As long as these attributes are available, your object can be of any class (an `Active Record` object or a simple `OpenStruct`, for instance); the client won't make any assumptions about its nature.
-Your application is responsible for obtaining the initial values for these attributes (through the OAuth2 Authorization Flow, using the {omni_auth_passaporte_web gem}[https://rubygems.org/gems/omni_auth_passaporte_web]) and storing them as appropriate (you might store them using a Users table for instance, or even in your user's session).
-The client WILL updated these attributes if the token has to be refreshed (PassaporteWeb uses a TTL of 2 hours for access tokens) and your application needs to update its storage when that happens.
+Your application is responsible for obtaining the initial values for these attributes (through the OAuth2 Authorization Flow, using the {omni_auth_nexaas_id gem}[https://rubygems.org/gems/omni_auth_nexaas_id]) and storing them as appropriate (you might store them using a Users table for instance, or even in your user's session).
+The client WILL updated these attributes if the token has to be refreshed (Nexaas ID uses a TTL of 2 hours for access tokens) and your application needs to update its storage when that happens.

 #### Now you have access to the following endpoints: